wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 optimization: Optimize the directory structure of simple-mind-map source code.

 New: 1.Supports one click zoom to fit the canvas function.
+2.Press and hold the Ctrl key to activate the multi selection function on demand through configuration.

 ## 0.5.11